 2019 Bordeaux wine, the complete guide to all the best wines of the vintage… Getting started

 Tasting 2019 Bordeaux has been a once in a lifetime experience I will never forget.
-Where do I start with what took place this year?
+Where do I start with everything that happened to make 2019 Bordeaux such a unique and memorable vintage?

 Happy 10th Anniversary to The Wine Cellar Insider!
 Well, that seems like the right place to start.
 I started this website in June, 2010 on a whim and things have never been better than they are today.
 I never imagined the site would be this popular.